lstefano71/DyalogHmonClient/docs/improvements/full_list.md

   - **Migration Effort:** Consumers will need to refactor their event handling logic to use the new `switch` pattern on the event stream instead of attaching to C# events.
 Clear documentation and migration guides will be essential.

 This change aligns the library with modern, reactive programming patterns and ultimately leads to a more robust and easier-to-use API, despite the initial cost of the breaking change.

+You are absolutely right.
+My apologies for omitting those.
+Here are the three remaining feature briefs, written in the same detailed format.

+---

+#### **Feature Brief #3: Implement a Fact Caching Policy with TTL**

+**Problem Statement:**
+The `HmonOrchestrator._factCache` provides a valuable performance enhancement by caching the latest facts from each session.
+However, it lacks an invalidation or expiration mechanism.
+If polling stops for a given session (either intentionally or due to a prolonged disconnection), the cache will hold onto its last known values indefinitely.
+The public `GetFact<T>()` method will then continue to serve this stale data to consumers, which can lead to incorrect monitoring dashboards and faulty application logic.

+**Proposed Solution:**
+We will implement a simple Time-To-Live (TTL) check on the cached facts to ensure consumers do not receive outdated information.

+1.  **Configuration:** Add a new property to the `HmonOrchestratorOptions` record to make the TTL configurable.
+    ```csharp
+    // In HmonOrchestratorOptions.cs
+    public record HmonOrchestratorOptions
+    {
+        // ... existing properties
+        public TimeSpan FactCacheTTL { get; init; } = TimeSpan.FromMinutes(5);
+    }
+    ```
+2.  **Read-Time Invalidation:** Modify the `GetFact` and `GetFactWithTimestamp` methods in `HmonOrchestrator.cs`.
+Before returning a cached fact, these methods will perform a check against the `LastUpdated` timestamp stored in the `FactCacheEntry`.
+    ```csharp
+    // In HmonOrchestrator.cs
+    public T?
+GetFact<T>(Guid sessionId) where T : Fact
+    {
+        if (_factCache.TryGetValue((sessionId, typeof(T)), out var entry))
+        {
+            if (DateTimeOffset.UtcNow - entry.LastUpdated > _options.FactCacheTTL)
+            {
+                // Fact is stale, do not return it.
+                // Optionally, we could also remove it from the cache here.
+                _factCache.TryRemove((sessionId, typeof(T)), out _);
+                return null;
+            }
+            return entry.Fact as T;
+        }
+        return null;
+    }
+    ```
+    This approach is efficient as it avoids a background timer, performing the check only when data is requested.
+It also self-heals by removing the expired entry.

+**API Changes:**
+*   **Added:** A new configuration property `HmonOrchestratorOptions.FactCacheTTL`.
+*   **Modified (Behavioral):** The `GetFact<T>()` and `GetFactWithTimestamp()` methods will now return `null` if the cached fact is older than the configured TTL.
+This is a subtle but important behavioral change that enhances correctness.

+**Impact and Risks:**
+*   **Positive:** Prevents consumers from acting on stale data, significantly improving the correctness and reliability of any application built on the library.
+*   **Negative:** A minor behavioral breaking change.
+Consumers who assumed `GetFact<T>()` would always return a value after the first poll will now need to handle `null` responses for expired data.
+This is a positive change for correctness and should be highlighted in release notes.

+**Alternatives Considered:**
+*   **Background Scavenger Task:** A `Timer` could periodically scan the `_factCache` and remove expired items.
+This was rejected as being more complex and resource-intensive than the simple, on-demand check-on-read approach, which achieves the same goal with lower overhead.

+---

+#### **Feature Brief #4: Add Configurable, Per-Command Timeouts to the Orchestrator**

+**Problem Statement:**
+The public interaction methods on `HmonOrchestrator` (e.g., `GetFactsAsync`, `SubscribeAsync`) rely solely on a `CancellationToken` for timing out.
+If an interpreter becomes unresponsive in a way that doesn't close the TCP socket, a command sent without a CancellationToken (or with a long-lived one) can hang indefinitely, blocking the calling thread.
+The library should provide a built-in safety net against this scenario.

+**Proposed Solution:**
+We will introduce a default timeout at the orchestrator level and allow it to be overridden on a per-call basis.

+1.  **Configuration:** Add a default timeout property to `HmonOrchestratorOptions`.
+    ```csharp
+    // In HmonOrchestratorOptions.cs
+    public record HmonOrchestratorOptions
+    {
+        // ... existing properties
+        public TimeSpan DefaultCommandTimeout { get; init; } = TimeSpan.FromSeconds(30);
+    }
+    ```
+2.  **API Overloads:** Update the signatures of all asynchronous interaction methods to accept an optional `TimeSpan? timeout` parameter.
+    ```csharp
+    // Example in HmonOrchestrator.cs
+    public Task<FactsResponse> GetFactsAsync(
+        Guid sessionId,
+        IEnumerable<FactType> facts,
+        TimeSpan? timeout = null, // New parameter
+        CancellationToken ct = default);
+    ```3.  **Internal Implementation:** Internally, these methods will create a linked `CancellationTokenSource` that combines the user-provided `CancellationToken` with a new `CancellationTokenSource` set to the specified timeout (or the default).
+    ```csharp
+    // Example implementation detail
+    var effectiveTimeout = timeout ?? _options.DefaultCommandTimeout;
+    using var timeoutCts = new CancellationTokenSource(effectiveTimeout);
+    using var linkedCts = CancellationTokenSource.CreateLinkedTokenSource(ct, timeoutCts.Token);

+    // Pass linkedCts.Token to SendCommandAsync
+    var evt = await conn.SendCommandAsync<FactsReceivedEvent>("GetFacts", payload, linkedCts.Token);
+    ```
+    If the command times out, it will now throw an `OperationCanceledException` that can be caught and handled appropriately.

+**API Changes:**
+*   **Added:** A new configuration property `HmonOrchestratorOptions.DefaultCommandTimeout`.
+*   **Added:** A new optional `TimeSpan? timeout` parameter to all relevant public methods: `GetFactsAsync`, `GetLastKnownStateAsync`, `PollFactsAsync`, `StopFactsPollingAsync`, `BumpFactsAsync`, `SubscribeAsync`, `ConnectRideAsync`, `DisconnectRideAsync`.

+**Impact and Risks:**
+*   **Positive:** Greatly improves the resilience and predictability of the client library.
+It prevents application threads from hanging on unresponsive network endpoints and provides a clear, configurable timeout mechanism.
+*   **Negative:** None.
+This is a non-breaking, purely additive change to the API.

+**Alternatives Considered:**
+*   **Relying solely on `CancellationToken`:** This was rejected because it places the full burden of timeout management on every single consumer, making the library harder to use safely.
+Providing a sensible default is a better practice.

+---

+#### **Feature Brief #5: Refactor OTEL Logging to use Serilog Enrichers**

+**Problem Statement:**
+The `Dyalog.Hmon.OtelAdapter` project currently uses a custom static class, `ScopedLoggerExtensions`, to add contextual properties (like `session.id`, `host.name`) to its log records.
+While this works, it is not the idiomatic or most effective way to handle contextual logging with Serilog.
+It requires developers to remember to use the special `Log...WithContext` methods and manually pass a dictionary of properties for every log call.

+**Proposed Solution:**
+We will refactor the logging implementation to use Serilog's built-in context enrichment features, which are more powerful, maintainable, and aligned with best practices.

+1.  **Remove Custom Extension:** The `Dyalog.Hmon.OtelAdapter/LoggerExtensions.cs` file will be deleted.
+2.  **Configure LogContext:** In `Program.cs`, the Serilog `LoggerConfiguration` will be updated to include the context enricher.
+    ```csharp
+    // In Program.cs
+    Log.Logger = new LoggerConfiguration()
+        .MinimumLevel.Is(...)
+        .Enrich.FromLogContext() // Add this line
+        .WriteTo.Console(...)
+        .CreateLogger();
+    ```
+3.  **Use `LogContext` for Scoping:** In `AdapterService.cs`, wrap the event processing logic for a single HMON event in a `using` block that pushes all relevant session properties into the `LogContext`.
+    ```csharp
+    // In AdapterService.cs, inside ProcessEventsAsync loop
+    var sessionTags = ... // Get the tags for the session
+    using (LogContext.PushProperty("SessionId", hmonEvent.SessionId))
+    using (LogContext.Push(...)) // Push other relevant properties
+    {
+        // All logging calls within this block will be automatically enriched
+        switch (hmonEvent)
+        {
+            case FactsReceivedEvent e:
+                 // Now just call the standard logger method
+                 _otelLogger.LogInformation("Processing {FactCount} facts", e.Facts.Facts.Count());
+                 break;
+            // ... other cases
+        }
+    }
+    ```
+    All calls to the old `_otelLogger.LogInformationWithContext(...)` will be replaced with standard `_otelLogger.LogInformation(...)` calls.

+**API Changes:**
+None.
+This is a purely internal refactoring of the adapter's implementation.

+**Impact and Risks:**
+*   **Positive:** Aligns the project with standard Serilog practices.
+Logging code becomes cleaner, as the enrichment is handled automatically by the context.
+It removes the need for the custom extension class, reducing bespoke code and maintenance.
+*   **Negative:** None.

+**Alternatives Considered:**
+*   **Continue using the custom extension methods:** Rejected because it's non-standard, more verbose for developers, and less flexible than using Serilog's built-in context features.